a1120960/PAC-SWaP/README.md

 - All code for plots is kept in the PLOTTING.ipynb notebook.
 - I dont claim to be an expert at python or plotly, so any help or adivce on how to make these plots 'better' would be much appreciated.

+# DISCLAIMER
+- I dont claim that this is a comprehensive database of every single device, however I plan to keep it updated as new devices/results are published/announced.
+As well as adding anything current or from the past that I may have missed.